 Knowing the most frequent causes of heat pump problems is crucial to be able to undertake such DIY analyses of the issue.
 By knowing when you do and do not require expert assistance, you can recognise the problem if it arises and save money in the long run.
 Additionally, you can discover various techniques for maintaining your pump’s peak performance.

-The top tips for troubleshooting your heat pump before calling in the experts
+The top tips for troubleshooting your heat pump

 - Listen for strange noises from the heat pump; they could indicate a problem with the compressor or other components.
 In such instances calling a servicing company could avoid more significant and costly issues.